chatgut/URLshortener/README.md

     Ensure Docker is installed and running on your system before starting the services.
     MongoDB data is stored in a container volume, so it persists between container restarts.

-This microservice is ready for deployment and horizontal scaling.